Category Archives: Industry

 Cobbles of the former council refuse yard forming a beautiful basis for the garden.
 Pre-works test pit in the foreground

-First up was the removal of a two metre-wide strip of the beautifully worn cobbles on the top surface, which now forms the ground level for the Glengall Wharf community garden.
+First up was the removal of a two metre-wide strip of the beautifully worn cobbles on the top surface, which now forms the ground level for the Glengall Wharf Community Garden.

-The work has been majorly distruptive for the garden, involving the removal of a fine old self-seeded plum tree and many garden structures.
+The work has been majorly disruptive for the garden, involving the removal of a fine old self-seeded plum tree and many garden structures.
 However, it was arranged to take place in winter, outside the growing season, to at least minimise this.

 These cobbles, known as granite setts, have been taken up with a JCB and as far as possible preserved for replacement when the wall work is complete.
 It was thought that they’d been set solidly in concrete, but they’ve mostly come away cleanly, minus a few breakages.